philc/book-notes/why we sleep - matthew walker.md

     of general connectivity down-scaling throughout late development.
 Nevertheless, by teenage years, the brain is less malleable, or plastic, than during infancy or early childhood -- one example being the ease with which younger children can pick up a second language compared with older adolescents."
+  * (When we say the adult brain is becoming more efficient because pathways are pruned -- does that simply mean that it requires less energy and calories to operate?
+If so, that's a shame -- we have an abundance of calories.)
   * Children have a circadian rhythm that runs earlier than teens and adults, which prevents them from indulging in late nights.
   * Teens have later circadian rhythms than even adults, which makes early school start times tragic for their sleep health.
   * Older adults need as much sleep as always, but can't generate as much sleep drive as they age.
-  * In your 40s, the deep NREM brainwaves are less deep and less powerful -- 60% less so than when we were teens.
+  * In our 40s, the deep NREM brainwaves are less deep and less powerful -- 60% less so than when we were teens.
   * Older adults have weakened bladders and thus more fragmented sleep, and less efficient time in bed.
 To mitigate this, drink less before bed.